ckormanyos/real-time-cpp/readme.txt

 ---------------

-To get started, start Visual Studio(R) 2012 and open the solution ref_app.sln.
+To get started, start Visual Studio(R) 2012 and open the solution ref_app_vs2012.sln.
 Select the desired configuration and then rebuild the entire solution.

 Upon successful build, the build results (such as the HEX-file, etc.) should apear in the bin